twtrp/db-image-optimizer-redis-sharp/README.md

 4. Launch MAMP to start MySQL server
 5. In browser go to http://localhost/phpMyAdmin/?lang=en to access phpMyAdmin interface
 6. Go to import tab
 7. Import these in order: database.sql -> images1.sql -> images2.sql.
-The files are in SQL folder in this project directory.
+The files are in sql folder in this project directory.

 ## Features
-   - Redis in-memory fetching, resulting in faster response time
+- Redis caching
-   - Redis additive TTL algorithm based on query frequency
+- Redis additive time-to-live (TTL)
-   - Redis snapshot backup dump on process exit
+- Redis snapshot backup
-   - Redis snapshot restoration on process start
+- Redis snapshot restoration
-   - Redis obsolete cache prevention system by listening to changes in database
-   - Invalid system variables prevention
+- Sharp image compression
-   - Our own Sharp compression level calculation algorithm using image metadata with variables tweaked using our own testing
+- Image compression level calculation algorithm
-   - Sharp image compression, leading to smaller file sizes, resulting in faster response time and page render time
+- Smart database cache updater algorithm

 ## Starting the app
 1. Launch MAMP to start MySQL server.
 2. Start an WSL terminal inside this project directory and type `redis-server` to start redis server.
 3. Make sure that app version has node_modules installed in the directory.
 If not, type `npm install`
+4. From a generic terminal, type `cd main_Redis+Sharp` to move into folder.
-4. From the generic terminal, type `node app` to start the process in localhost with port number specified in the terminal.
+5. From the generic terminal, type `node app` to start the process in localhost with port number specified in the terminal.
-5. Open a browser and type in url "localhost:{portnumber}"
+6. Open a browser and type in url "localhost:{portnumber}".
+The default is "localhost:1000"

 ## Using the app
 - You can manually send commands to Redis by starting a new WSL terminal and type in `redis-cli`, then you can start sending commands.
 For example: to check all key-values, type in `keys *`